bhauman/rebel-readline/rebel-readline/README.md

 [![asciicast](https://asciinema.org/a/160597.png)](https://asciinema.org/a/160597)

-rebel-readline will undoubtedly lead to a "rebel-repl" of some kind ...

 ## Important note!!!

 The line reader will attempt to manipulate the terminal that initiates the JVM process.
 For this reason it is important to start your JVM in a terminal.

-That means you launch your java process using the
+That means you should launch your java process using the

  * the java command
  * the Clojure clj tool